Fail Safe (1964 film): Plot

 Communications are opened with the Soviet Premier.
-With U.S. help, the Soviets harmlessly trigger the Vindicators' defence missiles.
-The President struggles to find a solution that will avert a nuclear holocaust.
-He dispatches General Black, an old college chum, on a secret mission to New York City.

-The Soviets destroy most of Group 6, but ignore SAC commander General Bogan's desperate pleas to focus only on the command aircraft, allowing it to evade their defences.
+With U.S. help, the Soviets harmlessly trigger the Vindicators' defense missiles.
+The President struggles to find a solution that will avert a nuclear holocaust, and dispatches General Black on a secret mission to New York City.
+Meanwhile, the Soviets shoot down most of Group 6, but ignore SAC General Bogan's pleas to focus only on Grady's command aircraft, allowing it to evade their defenses.

-Drawing on the Bible, the President proposes an "eye for an eye" to the Soviet Premier, offering to sacrifice New York City if that will pacify the Soviet leadership and prevent any retaliatory attack.
-Wistfully, he inquires if the gesture alone is enough to spare millions of lives.
-The Premier responds by asking him what he would do if he were in his place.
+Drawing on the Bible, the President proposes an "eye for an eye" to the Soviet Premier: sacrificing New York City to prevent a retaliatory attack.
+Wistfully, he inquires if the gesture alone is enough to spare millions of lives; the Premier responds by asking him what he would do if he were in his place.
 As Grady nears Moscow, the Soviets cease their jamming and American radio contact resumes.
-Flight commander Grady's own wife passionately begs him to stop, but still fearing an enemy ruse, he sticks to his orders, and training.
+Grady's wife begs him to stop, but he ignores the pleas, fearing it is a Soviet ruse.
 To maximize bomb damage, he tells his crew they will go in low, even though they will die in the explosion; no-one resists.

-Per prearrangement described to the Soviet Premier, the President remains in contact with the U.S. ambassador in Moscow until his telephone melts, confirming the worst.
-He orders General Black, whose wife and children are in New York City, to go through with his mission.
-The President knows his own wife is there as well.

-Black obeys, taking full responsibility by dropping the bombs himself, then commits suicide by lethal injection.
+Per his prearrangement with the Soviet Premier, the President remains in contact with the U.S. Ambassador to the Soviet Union until his telephone melts, confirming the worst.
+He then orders General Black to go through with his secret mission: destroying New York City.
+Despite Black's family and the First Lady being present in New York City at the time, Black obeys, dropping the atomic bomb before committing suicide by lethal injection.

-As the decision had already been made that attempting an evacuation of New York City would only cause more harm than good, residents are completely oblivious to their fate.
+As an evacuation of New York City was determined to only cause more harm than good, the residents are left completely oblivious to their fate.
+Glimpses of New Yorkers in everyday life are shown before the atomic bomb detonates, incinerating the city and its inhabitants.

-Glimpses of adults and children in all walks of life and activities are shown rapidly one after the next, which abruptly freeze in place as they are incinerated in their tracks.